-- Assess the injury. - Attend to the injured person and apply first aid as required. - Ensure that disposable gloves are used with any contact with blood or bodily fluids. - Ensure that all blood or bodily fluids are cleaned up and disposed of in a safe manner. - Ensure that anyone who has come into contact with any blood or fluids wash in warm soapy water

-- Record the incident and treatment given in the accident book, indicating name, date, time, nature of injury, how it occurred, treatment given and to be signed by staff. - Notify the parents either by phone after the incident if seen fit, or on their arrival to collect the child.
+- · Assess the injury. - Attend to the injured person and apply first aid as required. - Ensure that disposable gloves are used with any contact with blood or bodily fluids. - Ensure that all blood or bodily fluids are cleaned up and disposed of in a safe manner. - Ensure that anyone who has come into contact with any blood or fluids wash in warm soapy water - Record the incident and treatment given in the accident form or on HubHello platform, indicating name, date, time, nature of injury, how it occurred, treatment given and to be signed by staff. - Notify the parents either by phone after the incident if seen fit, or on their arrival to collect the child.

-In the case of a major accident requiring more than first aid, the first aid attendant will:
+In the case of a major accident requiring more than first aid, the first aid attendant will: Policy endorsed 2nd May 2023 Evaluation and review due 2nd November 2024

 - Assess the injury, and decide whether the child needs to be attended to by local doctor or whether an ambulance should be called, and notify the certified supervisor. - If the child's injury is serious the first priority is to get immediate medical attention.
 Parents should be contacted straight away.
 If not possible, there should be no delay in organising proper medical treatment.
-Keep trying to contact the parents in the meantime. - Attend to the injured person and apply first aid required. - Ensure that disposable gloves are used with any contact with blood or bodily fluids. - Stay with the child until suitable help arrives, or further treatment taken. - Try to make the child comfortable and reassure them. - If an ambulance is called and the child is taken to hospital a staff member will accompany the child and take the child's medical records. - Record the incident and treatment given in the accident book, indicating name, date, time, nature of injury, how it occurred, treatment given by whom, to be signed by staff and witnessed if possible. - Obtain parent signature confirming knowledge of the accident.
+Keep trying to contact the parents in the meantime. - Attend to the injured person and apply first aid required. - Ensure that disposable gloves are used with any contact with blood or bodily fluids. - Stay with the child until suitable help arrives, or further treatment taken. - Try to make the child comfortable and reassure them. - If an ambulance is called and the child is taken to hospital a staff member will accompany the child and take the child's medical records. - Record the incident and treatment given in the accident form, indicating name, date, time, nature of injury, how it occurred, treatment given by whom, to be signed by staff and witnessed if possible. - Obtain parent signature confirming knowledge of the accident.